ajsmith2028/GPAW/21.6.0/README.md

 AGTS: Big Tests and Documentation Figures
 =========================================

+(Don't worry about this section unless you know you need AGTS!
+Most people don't.)

 GPAW uses the "Advanced GPAW Testing System" (AGTS) to run especially long tests and to make figures for the documentation that are compute-intensive.
 This is basically a queueing / job-management system through `myqueue`, a side package of GPAW.
 So you will need to first install myqueue and get it configured for the CCV.